-The remote will not lock the vehicle when a door or the tailgate is open.
+The remote will not lock the vehicle when a door is open.

 If the distance at which the remote transmitter works varies, the battery is probably low.
+Replace the button battery as soon as possible when this occurs.
 If the LED does not come on when you press a button, the battery is dead.

-Replacing the Remote Battery P. 333
+Replacing the Button Battery P. 320